fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/rootless-podman-docker-compose.md

 $ mkdir -p ~/.config/systemd/user
 ```

-... and create a single file in there, which I name `podman-compose.service`:[^oneshot]
+... and create a single file in there, which I name `podman-compose.service`:

-[^oneshot]: Many other tutorials about running `docker-compose` or `podman-compose` from systemd recommend you set `Type=oneshot` instead, and add the `-d` option to the `ExecStart` command.
-I think using the `simple` type and omitting the `-d` option is the better idea, because that gives you the latest log lines from Podman in `systemctl --user status`.
-It also makes the status reported by `systemctl --user status podman-compose` more reliable.

 ```ini
 [Unit]